Chapter 7 BWV 167 Ihr Menschen, rühmet Gottes Liebe

-Perhaps the only reasonably secure conclusion that we can draw from all this is that Bach had not formed an exclusive view of the ‘ideal cantata shape’.
-Indeed, his self-proclaimed desire to produce a canon of ‘well regulated’ church music may well have referred principally to its quality rather than its structure.
-It seems that for a considerable period of time Bach continued to experiment with the different formal structures that cantatas might take.
+Perhaps the only reasonably secure conclusion that we can draw from all this is that Bach had not formed an exclusive view of the ′ideal cantata' shape.
+Indeed, his self-proclaimed desire to produce a canon of ′well regulated′ church music may have referred principally to its quality rather than its structure.
+It seems that for a considerable period of time Bach continued to experiment with the different formal structures that cantatas might assume.

 C 167 commences with a lilting and graceful tenor aria accompanied by strings and continuo.
 The first two lines exhort all people to praise God′s goodness and rejoice in His Love.
 The mood is one of personal contemplation rather than of communal celebration; no trumpets or drums are required for this act of private communion.
 The flowing melisma on preiset----praising----underlines the point already made musically; it is, indeed, personally both alluring and entrancing to take part in the act of celebrating God′s good gifts.

-Bach seems particularly keen at this time, on the idea of merging his recitatives into flowing ariosi.
-Perhaps it was simply an expression of his exceptional and unparalleled gift for pure melody.
-Possibly he felt that the long tracts of text he was given to set could become somewhat wearisome if carried by an unvarying secco recitative line.
-Certainly he was anxious to experiment with different ways of creating variety in many of the early second cycle recitatives, a practice which Schweitzer abhorred.
+Bach was often keen on the idea of merging his recitatives into flowing ariosi.
+Perhaps it was simply an expression, and good use, of his exceptional and unparalleled gift for pure melody.
+Possibly he felt that the long tracts of text he was given to set could become somewhat wearisome if carried by traditional secco recitative line.
+Certainly he was anxious to experiment with different ways of creating variety in many of the early second cycle recitatives, a practice which Schweitzer, rather oddly, abhorred.
 It seems likely that Bach actively sought out texts which gave him the opportunity of allowing a beautiful flowing line to emerge from the traditionally more idiomatic and rhythmically erratic recitative melodies.